 And so, on Christmas Day of the year 1818, the village children once again gathered in the street.
-They had no inkling of the significance of the event they witnessed that day, least of all that it was the birthday of a song that would be sung everywhere that Christmas is celebrated.
-No, they heard only their parish priest and the teacher singing, as usual, to the accompaniment of the old guitar.
+They had no inkling of the significance of the event they witnessed that day, least of all that it was the birthday of a Christmas song that would be sung all over the world:

 Silent night, holy night,

 Sleep in heavenly peace.

 Thus did “Silent Night” come into the world, destined not just for little Oberndorf, but for the whole of Christendom.
 The same Divine Providence that had undoubtedly brought it into being through the pen of a good priest and the musical talent of a village teacher, had deigned that “Silent Night” should become the world’s Christmas carol.

 One day a prominent organ maker of the region came to repair Oberndorf’s organ.
 He was Karl Mauracher, a venerable gentleman from a valley of the Zillertal in Austria.
 In a little while, he had the organ working as well as ever.

 Franz Gruber settled in front of the keyboard.
 The church soon resounded with the sweet chords of the new Christmas melody, sounding far better on the organ than on the guitar.
 Father Mohr and Gruber promptly began singing together.

 Mauracher listened in awe.
 When the last note died away he asked Gruber to play it again.
 Gruber happily obliged, and he and Father Mohr sang again.
 “Where did you get that song?”
 Mauracher asked when it was finished.
 “I never heard it.”
 The priest and the teacher exchanged smiles but said nothing.